SMS Leipzig (1875): Service history

-Leipzig was laid down at the AG Vulcan shipyard in Stettin in 1875.
+Leipzig was laid down at the AG Vulcan shipyard in Stettin on 1 April 1874.
 Her completed hull was launched on 13 September 1875, and her launching ceremony was attended by the Chief of the Kaiserliche Admiralität (Imperial Admiralty), General Albrecht von Stosch, who christened the ship Leipzig after the 1813 Battle of Leipzig.
 After fitting-out work was completed, she was towed from Stettin to Swinemünde on 31 May 1877 and was commissioned into the fleet the following day, though she had not yet had her armament installed.
 The Oberburgermeister of Leipzig, Otto Robert Georgi, and Field Marshal Prince Friedrich Karl of Prussia attended the commissioning ceremony; Georgi gave the ship its flags as a gift from the city of Leipzig.
 Leipzig then began initial sea trials that lasted until 12 June.
-The ship then had her guns installed, after which she began further trials starting on 13 September under the command of Korvettenkapitän (KK—Corvette Captain) Carl Paschen.
+The ship then had her guns installed and rigging fitted, which took some three months.

+Leipzig began further trials starting on 13 September under the command of Korvettenkapitän (KK—Corvette Captain) Carl Paschen.
 A week later, she accidentally ran aground off Kleverberg outside Kiel and had to have some 400 MT of ballast removed before she could be refloated.
-She was then towed to the Kaiserliche Werft (Imperial Shipyard) in Kiel by the shipyard tugboat Notus.
-Sea trials were completed on 5 October, and the following day, Leipzig was ordered to begin her first overseas cruise.
+The ship's hull was not seriously damaged in the accident, however, and she was then towed to the Kaiserliche Werft (Imperial Shipyard) in Kiel by the shipyard tugboat Notus.
+Sea trials were completed on 5 October, and the following day, Leipzig was ordered to begin preparations for her first overseas cruise.
+The ship was dry-docked on 23 October for repairs following the grounding.
+Another mishap occurred after this work was completed, when she broke her bowsprit while being moved in the port; this delayed her departure until 17 November.